Poker 101: A Refresh of the Top-20 Hole Cards

 Learning the strength of your starting cards will help distinguish if a player should be in a hand and for how much of an investment.
 Without knowing an opponent’s cards, here’s a quick snapshot of the percentage chance of winning based on starting cards.

 There are 169 different combinations of starting hands.
 With reference to suit, there are as many as 1,326 different combinations of hole cards.
-Each of them possess a probability to win.
+Each of them possesses a probability to win.

 Here’s a look at the top-20 hole cards for No Limit Texas Hold’em: